nyorain/swa/docs/notes.md

 - [low] we could implement buffer surfaces using present pixmaps more complicated though, we have to do maintain multiple buffers (pixmaps)
+- correct buffer surface bpp.
+Make sure it works for depth 24.
+  See comments in ny/use its fixes & workarounds.
+Document it as clearly as possible
+	- implement buffer surfaces without shm? might be needed in some cases
+- remove checked versions in most places.
+Or only keep them in the debug build somehow?

+winapi:

+- fix redraw/refresh loop

 general

 - x11 & wayland backends: make sure that key_states and button_states
-  are never access out of range, even for weird codes
+  are never accessed out of range, even for weird codes
 - add swa_cursor_disable or something that allows to lock pointer on wayland and grab the cursor on x11
-- interface to query platform phdev vulkan support, see glfw
+- interface to query platform phdev vulkan support, see glfw and example-vulkan.c
 - figure out when to use events and when just use plain parameters in window listener?
 	- clean up touch events.
 Really include dx, dy in movement? would make some backend implementations *way* more complicated